Health Education services

 - Individual tobacco cessation counseling is provided one-on-one with a tobacco cessation counselor.
 We offer incentives to help you quit, and provide counseling free of charge.
 Sessions are ongoing, by appointment only.

-- Group tobacco cessation counseling is also available so you can quit tobacco for good with the support of your peers.
+- Group tobacco cessation counseling is also available so you can quit using tobacco for good with the support of your peers.
 We provide incentives to help you quit, and offer group sessions periodically throughout the year.
 Contact us at 607-777-2254 for details about our upcoming session.

 - Tobacco quit kits contain items to help you throughout the quitting process (candy, gum, rubber bands, sunflower seeds, toothbrush/toothpaste, written information and more).
 Free kits are available in the Decker Student Health Services Center and Health Education offices.